sap-tutorials/Tutorials/tutorials/irpa-ui-automation-recorder/irpa-ui-automation-recorder.md

 [ACCORDION-BEGIN [Step 2: ](Create New Project)]

-1. Logon to SAP Intelligent RPA Factory.
+1. Log on to SAP Intelligent RPA Factory.

 2. Click **Projects** to create a new project.